Mark Sisco, M.D.

 Why Do Women Choose Breast Implant Removal?

 Most saline and silicone implants need to be either replaced or removed at some point.
 Some women feel that they no longer need the enhancement that implants provide.
-In some cases, however, the choice to remove breast implants is the result of complications or concerns about potential side effects associated with breast augmentation or breast reconstruction.
+If their preferences and lifestyles have changed over time, a revision breast surgery may also be an appropriate option.

 Breast Implant Illness